 3) Look at all other investments besides CDs.

 The best CD interest rate I can find is 2.2% for a 10 year CD in 2015.
-The funny thing is, 2.2% is not bad given the 10-year yield is at around 1.85%.
-If you deal in LARGE numbers, a 0.3% spread will make you incredibly wealthy!
-Alas, most of us don’t have billions of dollars to invest and must rely on higher returns to surpass inflation and fund our retirement.
+The funny thing is, 2.2% is not bad given the 10-year yield is at around 2.2% as well.
+It’s better to lock up your money for only five years versus 10 years, after all.